MelJan/PyDeep/docs/tutorials/ICA_2D_example.rst

 Example for Independent Component Analysis (`ICA <https://en.wikipedia.org/wiki/Principal_component_analysis>`_) used for a blind source separation on a linear 2D mixture.

-If you are new on blind source separation, a good theoretical introduction is given in the following video.
+If you are new on ICA and blind source separation, a good theoretical introduction is given by `Course Material ICA <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ and in the following videos.

 .. raw:: html